School Visit Preparation

 To make the most of your Museum visit, please read this list of rules and responsibilities, and share with your students:

-- Teachers and adult helpers are responsible for the behavior of their group at all times
+- Teachers and adult helpers are responsible for the behaviour of their group at all times

 - No running